canmom/canmom.github.io/_posts/maths/2018-02-28-lets-build-maths.md

 May be worth noting, we're still using positional notation in this 'expanded' example here, every time we write 'ten' as $$10$$.
 That's because our culture doesn't *need* a special symbol for 'ten' if we're always using decimal.

-Here's another example: the binary number $$110110.01_2$$ (the little subscript 2 means 'base 2').
+Here's another example: the binary number $$110110.01_2$$ (the little subscript 2 means 'base 2'; programmers might instead write `0b110110.01`).
 Let's expand it out, and then convert it into decimal.

 $$\begin{gather}1 \times 2^5 + 1 \times 2^4 + 0 \times 2^3 + 1 \times 2^2 + 1 \times 2^1 + 0 \times 2^0 + 0 \times 2^{-1} + 1 \times 2^{-2} \\
 = 32 + 16 + 4 + 2 + 0.25 \\